 - Having a keen eye for details is self-explanatory

 - Business acumen will help you a lot

 - Last but not least, develop project management and communication skills

 Here are the career opportunities you can pursue after a Luxury Goods and Fashion degree:

-1. Luxury brand manager
+1. Luxury Brand Manager

-You will keep a close contact with all the departments and your main target is to develop an effective marketing strategy in order to attract a specific clientele.
+You will keep close contact with all the departments and your main target is to develop an effective marketing strategy in order to attract a specific clientele.
 Basically, your job will be to create a message and an image for that specific brand you’re representing that is easily recognisable and that sticks with the audience.

 Your main duties will be to: